 Threatened Species Day

-National Threatened Species Day is commemorated across the country on 7 September to raise awareness of plants and animals at risk of extinction.
+National Threatened Species Day on 7 September raises awareness of plants and animals at risk of extinction.

 In New South Wales alone there are close to 1,000 animal and plant species at risk of extinction.

-Threatened Species Day is when we turn the spotlight on native plants, animals, and ecosystems that are under threat and reflect on how we can protect them now and into the future.
+• turn the spotlight on native plants, animals, and ecosystems that are under threat

-The day also celebrates the amazing work that is being done to save them by passionate conservationists, researchers, volunteers, and community experts.
+• celebrate the amazing work of passionate conservationists, researchers, volunteers, and community experts.

 About Threatened Species Day